-^{} Real rates of return are net of the long-term inflation assumption of 2.60% for 2022 and 2021
+^{} Real rates of return are net of the long-term inflation assumption of 2.70% and 2.60% for 2023 and 2022, respectively.

 (b) Sensitivity of the Net OPEB Liability to Changes in the Healthcare Cost Trend Rates

 Healthcare cost trend rates measure the anticipated overall rate at which health plan costs are expected to increase in future years.
 The following presents the net OPEB liability of the System using the healthcare cost trend rates presented previously in the actuarial assumptions, as well as what the System's net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1-percentage-point lower or 1-percentage-point higher than the applied healthcare cost trend rates: